 There are a few tricks Arizona sports bettors will want to know before you lock in an offer.
 Avoid bumbling the benefits by keeping these in mind:

 - Bonuses have limits and qualifiers.
 Most new Arizona sportsbooks only match a deposit up to a certain amount.
 The offer may claim a $1,000 deposit credit—but how much do you need to deposit in order to secure that?
 At the same time, check the minimum deposit you’ll need to make to qualify.

 - Always check the fine print.
 The terms and conditions for every bonus, offer, or Arizona sports betting promos should be easy to find.
 Some of the most reputable AZ sites even list the key terms right below the offer.
 Make sure you understand the bonus before you try to lock it in.

 - Check the expiry date.
-Often, a credit or free bet will have a 30 day shelf-life.
-That means you need to have used the free bet within 30 days.
+Often, a credit or bonus bet will have a 30 day shelf-life.
+That means you need to have used the bonus bet within 30 days.
 Sometimes, it also means you need to have played the amount through before you can claim it as cash winnings.

 - Know how you roll.
 Qualifying bets are part and parcel of bonuses.
 If a bonus involves qualifying bets (Also known as: you do this, and we’ll give you this) make sure you like the kinds of lines and odds you’ll need to wager on.